-The Hollywood Chamber of Commerce proudly honored actor Terrence Howard with the 2,674th star on the Hollywood Walk of Fame today, September 24, at 11:30 a.m.
-PDT.
-The star was dedicated in the category of Television at 6200 Hollywood Boulevard in front of the El Centro Complex.
-Along with the star dedication Howard’s hit show “Empire” will premiere its 6th and final season on FOX.
-Howard’s star is next to the star of actress Taraji P. Henson who also stars on “Empire.”
+The Hollywood Chamber of Commerce has honored actor Terrence Howard with the 2,674th Star on the World Famous Hollywood Walk of Fame, in the Category of Television, on September 24, 2019, in Los Angeles.
+The star will be dedicated in the category of Television at 6200 Hollywood Boulevard.
+On that same date, Howard’s hit show “Empire” premiered its 6th and final season on FOX.

 Born in Chicago, Illinois, Academy Award®-nominated and Golden Globe®-winning actor Terrence Howard’s love for acting was sparked in summers spent with his great-grandmother, New York stage actress Minnie Gentry.
 His first role was as Jackie Jackson in the television miniseries “The Jacksons: An American Dream,” which was quickly followed by several notable TV appearances on shows such as “Living Single” and “NYPD Blue.”
 He made his feature film debut in the 1993 movie “Who’s the Man?,” In 1995, Howard was noticed for his role as a star high school athlete in “Mr. Holland’s Opus,” and soon after was offered a lead role in the television series “Sparks.”